International Summer Externships

 4. INFORMATION FOR APPLICATION REVIEW

 a.
-Proposal Review and Selection Overview: Selections are made by the International Programs Committee based on the merit of the proposed activity and the student's qualifications.
-All applications will be evaluated by scientists, clinicians, and students within the SVM.
-The review of proposals will be performed by using the established point criteria documented in parentheses by each item in the Application Instructions to determine which applications fit the best goal of this opportunity.
+Proposal Review and Selection Overview: Proposals will be reviewed and ranked for funding by the International Programs Committee (which includes both faculty and students) based on the merit of the proposed activity and the student's qualifications.
+The review of proposals will be performed using the established point criteria documented above in the Application Instructions.
 Submissions will be compared to each other and the Committee as a whole will recommend proposals for funding based on merit, overall goals of the program, and the specific intent of the award mechanism.
 Each application will be reviewed by at least two reviewers, a primary and secondary reviewer.
-Each will assign a score to the application based on the criteria described under #3.
-At the meeting, the scores of each application will be averaged if they do not differ by more than 2 points.
-Those scores for the same application differing by more than 2 points will be discussed and rescored accordingly.
-Based on the averaged score, the applications will be ranked, and those below the 50th percentile or when funds are depleted (whichever comes first) will not be considered for funding.
+Each will assign a score to the application based on the criteria described above.
+The proposals will be discussed by the reviewers, student representatives and committee members at a special meeting at which time scores will be finalized, the applications will be ranked, and those below the 50th percentile or when funds are depleted (whichever comes first) will not be considered for funding.
 The review process is conducted confidentially to maintain the integrity of the merit based selection process.

-Program Announcement/Application format/or required documentation questions: Please direct your queries to Sue Kanoho at firstname.lastname@example.org or 530-752-6612.
+Program Announcement/Application format/or required documentation questions: Please direct your queries to Eileen English at email@example.com; phone 530-752-0570.